lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 "I will be going to Canterlot," she said determined, "You're coming with, Starlight.
 Come on, lock it up and let's go."

-"Well, um..."
-Starlight smiled nervously, "What if someone breaks in?"
+"What if someone breaks in?"
+Starlight smiled nervously.

-"Who will even [i]do[/i] that?
-It's [i]Ponyville[/i]."
+"Who will even [i]do[/i] that?"
+Sunset snorted just like a pony would and breathed a sigh of relief for not being weird this time, " It's [i]Ponyville[/i]!"

 "Changelings?"
-Starlight offered, unsure.
+Starlight offered, still unsure.

 "I doubt it's their priority.
 How [i]they[/i] would know that all this stuff is in here, anyway?"
-She pondered aloud, as her gaze fell on something familiar between all the oddities and trinkets around, "Hey, what's this?"
+Sunset pondered aloud, as her gaze fell on something familiar between all the oddities and trinkets around, "Hey, what's this?"

 Her horn lit up, levitating a simple leather-bound book, with Celestia's cutie mark emblazoned on the cover.